nus-cs2030/1718-s2/docs/lec04.md

 #### Do Not Break Abstraction Barrier

-Sometimes, letting the calling method handles the exception causes the implementation details to be leak, and make it harder to change the implementation later.
+Sometimes, letting the calling method handles the exception causes the implementation details to be leaked, and make it harder to change the implementation later.

 For instance, suppose we design a class `ClassRoster` with a method `getStudents()`, which reads the list of students from a text file.
 ```Java